 Of course, Campobello Island has a very cute red and white lighthouse that is begging to be photographed!
 And Liberty Point provides some nice shots.

-Campobello Island is beautiful.
-I took a water taxi from St Andrews which took about 35 minutes.
+Campobello Island is one of the most beautiful places to go in New Brunswick.
+I took a water taxi from St Andrews to Campobello Island which took about 35 minutes.
 There are many beautiful spots on the island and some lovely beaches.
 There are also great views of the picture-postcard town of Lubec Maine.

 5. Instagrammable Attractions in New Brunswick – St Martins Harbor

 St Martins is a village at the heart of the Bay of Fundy and a bit of a photographer’s dream!
 The first part of St Martins you will encounter is its very photogenic harbor.
-Do look to time your visit to be there for either high or low tide – and then plan your trip to the sea caves and the Fundy Trail further down the road so when you return the water level will be different so you will have a couple of tide options!
+Do look to time your visit to St Martin’s harbour to be there for either high or low tide – and then plan your trip to the St Martin’s sea caves and the Fundy Trail further down the road so when you return the water level will be different so you will have a couple of tide options!

 St Martins harbor contains very photogenic and colourful boats.
 And as if that wasn’t enough there are also two covered bridges!
 Personally, I arrived at St Martins New Brunswick for low tide which I do think has the best shots as it is more impactful to see the boats essentially sitting on the seafloor.